Abdelmonem1337er/Abdelmonem1337er/README.md

 - 👋 Hi, I’m @Abdelmonem a Computer Science graduate.

 -  I’m interested in the development of software whether they're desktop, web or mobile software.
-I'm also interested in Reverse-engineering where I diassemble non          open-source software to acquire the knowledge of how it actually works.
+I'm also interested in Reverse-engineering where I disassemble non          open-source software to acquire the knowledge of how it actually works.
 After that, modify it to alter its behavior and the manner in which it executes.

 -  I’m currently learning ReactJs.